Last updated on November 23rd, 2022

 What do I need to install Christmas lights professionally?

 For a successful Christmas lights installation, you will need lots of Christmas lights, extension cables, access to electricity or solar power, and either glue, nails or tacks.
 Depending on the scope of your installation, you may also need a ladder, hammer and – as we are in the UK – waterproof cabling.

 What Christmas lights do professionals use?

-Professional Christmas lights installers typically use commercial quality LED light strings with co-axial connectors.
+Professional Christmas light installers typically use commercial-quality LED light strings with co-axial connectors.
 This type of lighting is incredibly durable and can be relied upon throughout the winter season.
 As they are LED lights, this typically keeps the Christmas light installation prices down as the running costs are low for LED lighting.

 Can I install Christmas lights by myself?